 Suspension and Reinstatement of Membership

-The Secretary-General may recommend that the Council suspend, and the Council may suspend, a membership for non-payment of contributions according to the escalation procedure established in the Financial Regulations.
+The Secretary-General may recommend that the Council suspend, and the Council may suspend, a membership for non-payment of contributions according to the escalation procedure established in Art.
+10 of the Financial Regulations.

 The Secretary-General may recommend that the Council suspend, and the Council may suspend a membership for any justifiable cause in the best interest of IALA.